tetsuyakanda/didiffff/README.md

 You can find `fileinfo.json` and `varinfo.json` under `<CLOENED_ROOT>/didifff/public/assets/proj1`.

-Since NOD4J post processor requires the source code of the execution tracem you must run the post processor before you change the code to get another trace.
+Since NOD4J post processor requires the source code of the execution trace, you must run the post processor before you change the code to get another trace.

 see also: ["Post Processor Usage" section of NOD4J](https://github.com/k-shimari/nod4j#post-processor-usage)